abdullahgarra/ThePhishermen/README.md

 **Start working with the extension**

 13. Select your preferences and click "Save and Close".<br>
-14. From now on, each unread email from your inbox will be. examined by the extension, according to your preferences.<br>
+14. From now on, each unread email from your inbox will be examined by the extension, according to your preferences.<br>
 15. Feel free to fit your preferences to your needs.<br>

 ## Directory Tree